Trying to find when is the best time to send money to India? That’s EXACTLY what I cover in this post.

 Services like Xendpay and TransferWise allow you to do this.

 Here’s how you can set up alerts with Transferwise.
-Here are a few which I have setup on my account.
+Here are a few which I have set up on my account.

 #3.
-Best deals and promotions on Money Transfer
+Best deals on Money Transfer

 Money transfer services run deals and promotions to acquire new customers and many times for existing customers too.
-Keep on the look-out for such deals and try to make transfers to avail those offers.
+Keep on the lookout for such deals and try to make transfers to avail those offers.

 All these deals and offers add up over time and save you loads of money.
-However, you won’t always be able to keep an eye on promotions and deals for money transfer to India.
+However, you won’t always be able to keep an eye on promotions and deals for money transfers to India.